 Why Does Retrograde Ejaculation Occur?

 There are a variety of conditions that can weaken the nerves that control the bladder neck.
-This includes:

 - Prostate or bladder surgery